Elizabeth Embry: Background

 Embry was born to father Robert C. Embry Jr., the president of the Abell Foundation, and mother Mary Ann E. Mears, a sculptor and arts advocate.
 She attended Baltimore City College, Yale University, and Columbia Law School.

 In 2011, Baltimore State's Attorney Gregg L. Bernstein named Embry as the new deputy prosecutor.

 In January 2015, Embry became the chief of the Maryland Attorney General's criminal division.
 She was on leave from this job during her 2016 mayoral campaign, and resigned from it in February 2018 to focus on her gubernatorial campaign.
 In February 2019, Maryland Attorney General Brian Frosh rehired Embry to lead a probe of sex abuse in the Roman Catholic Archdiocese of Baltimore.
 In September 2018, Baltimore Archbishop William E. Lori confirmed the archdiocese was under investigation by the state and that it had given the attorney general more than 50,000 pages of internal documents dating back to 1965.
 On November 17, 2022, the Office of the Attorney General concluded its investigation, releasing a 456-page report identifying 600 victims of sexual abuse and accusing 158 Catholic priests, including 43 that were previously never publicly identified by the Archdiocese, of sexual abuse.

 2016 Baltimore mayoral candidacy

 Embry announced her candidacy for mayor of Baltimore on November 6, 2015, becoming the 11th candidate to join the race in the Democratic primary.
 Her platform included increasing funding for schools and extracurricular activities, criminal justice reform, and improving city transportation.
-During the primary, she was endorsed from former Maryland Attorney General Stephen H. Sachs.
+During the primary, she was endorsed by former Maryland Attorney General Stephen H. Sachs.

 Embry was defeated by state senator Catherine Pugh in the Democratic primary, placing third behind Pugh and former Baltimore mayor Sheila Dixon with 11.7 percent of the vote.